ls1intum/Artemis/docs/user/exercises/modeling.rst

               :align: center

 In this page, you can either *Create Example Submission* or *Use as Example Submission* for Assessment Training.
-Example submission can be used to assess the submissions of students semi-automatically.
+Example submissions can be used to assess the submissions of students semi-automatically.
 Artemis uses those submissions to automatically apply the known assessment comments to similar model elements in other submissions as well.

 - Select |create-example-submission| if you want to create an example submission from scratch.